Spin-dependent localization of spin-orbit and Rabi-coupled Bose-Einstein condensates in a random potential: Localization-delocalization in the presence of self-interaction without Manakov's symmetry

 \section{Localization-delocalization in the presence of self-interaction without Manakov's symmetry}

-In this Section, we investigate the effect of the self-interactions on the condensate with lifted Manakov's symmetry (assuming that all inter- and intra-spin interactions are equal), thus, breaking rotational invariance of the BEC self-interaction energy.
-This absence of the rotational invariance greatly extends the physics of the condensate and will be explored below.
+\sks{In this Section we investigate the effect of the self-interactions without Manakov's symmetry, that is with lifted spin rotational invariance, on the BEC localization.
+The absence of spin rotational invariance considerably extends the variety of realizations of the condensate localization, as will be shown in the following.}